1719pankaj/Phuljhari/README.md

 <img src="https://github.com/1719pankaj/Phuljhari/blob/main/Assets/ic_launcher.png" align="left"
 width="200" hspace="10" vspace="10">

-DankMemes is a meme sharing app.
-DankMemes is free and open source with absolutely no Ads.
-Latest build available in releases section
+Phuljhari is a companion applicatioon for out IoT based *Patient Monitoring System* Phuljhari is a cloud connected front-end interface With Phuljhari you can access all the data outside the institution premises.

 ## About

-DankMemes is an meme aggregator with that sources Dankest of memes from some of the best subreddits.
+Phuljhari is a part of the *Patient Monitoring System's* cloud side interfaces.
+All the data instead of being accessed directly from the MCU, The stats are updated to Google Fiebase cloud and the Phuljhari interface shows it and also provides visual aids to better process the data.

-This application was originally created by Pankaj Kumar Roy and released under the GNU GPLv3.
+This application was originally created and released under the GNU GPLv3.

 ## Features

 The android app lets you:
-- Scroll infinite memes.
-- Star the best one to be displayed in the community section.
-- Community options handled by firebase.
-- Zoom on items with double-tap.
-- Configuration menu for changing sources.
-- Intuitive Onboarding process.
+- Access live stats from the Database
+- All the data is visualized and easy to assimilate
+- All the code is opensource.
+- Cutting edge features like MVVM and Databinding are implemented
+- All the libaries used are opensource
+- Can operate using very little network throughput
 - Minimal permission required.
 - Can operate withou any user permissions.